iterative/vscode-dvc/extension/resources/walkthrough/install-dvc.md

 To verify the installation run `dvc -h` in your terminal of choice.

-**Note**: you can create an integrated terminal from the command palette.
-Enter `Terminal: Create New Terminal`.
+**Note**: you can create a new integrated terminal from the command palette.
+Run `Terminal: Create New Terminal`.